joyceluo1/website/content/publication/thesis/index.md

 ---
-title: 'Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic'
+title: 'Frontiers in Operations: Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here